Palepai: Design elements

-No two Palepai are identical, however their designs fall into four main groups.

-A large ship stretching the entire length of the cloth as is seen in the image above.

-Two large red ships, an example of which can be seen in the Textile Arts Collection.

-Two or three rows of stylized human figures extending along the length of the cloth, an example of which is in the art collection of the Powerhouse Museum in Sydney.

-Four or more discrete panels.
+No two known palepai are identical; however, their designs typically include: a large ship stretching the entire length of the cloth; two large red ships, an example of which can be seen in the Textile Arts Collection; two or three rows of stylized human figures extending along the length of the cloth, an example of which is in the art collection of the Powerhouse Museum in Sydney; and four or more discrete panels.
 These panels are usually of the same composition, an example of which is in the collection of the Art Gallery of New South Wales.

-As little is known about the meaning of the design elements of the ships cloth we have to conjecture from ethnographic parallels.
+Little is known about the meaning of the design elements of the ships cloth.